What is Consumer Research?

 It uses research techniques to provide systematic information about what customers need.
 Using this information brands can make changes in their products and services, making them more customer-centric thereby increasing customer satisfaction.
 This will in turn help to boost business.

-An organization that has in-depth understanding about customer decision-making process, is most likely to design a product, put a certain price tag to it, establish distribution centers and promote a product based on consumer research insights such that it produces increased consumer interest and purchases.
+An organization that has an in-depth understanding about the customer decision-making process, is most likely to design a product, put a certain price tag to it, establish distribution centers and promote a product based on consumer research insights such that it produces increased consumer interest and purchases.

-For example: A consumer electronic company wants to understand, thought process of a consumer when purchasing an electronic device, which can help a company to launch new products, manage supply of the stock, etc. Carrying out a Consumer electronics survey can be useful to understand the market demand, understand the flaws in their product and also find out issues in the various processes that influence the purchase of their goods.
+For example, A consumer electronics company wants to understand, thought process of a consumer when purchasing an electronic device, which can help a company to launch new products, manage the supply of the stock, etc. Carrying out a Consumer electronics survey can be useful to understand the market demand, understand the flaws in their product and also find out issues in the various processes that influence the purchase of their goods.
 A consumer electronics survey can be helpful to gather information about the shopping experiences of consumers when purchasing electronics. which can enable a company to make well-informed and wise decisions regarding their products and services.

 Consumer Research Objectives